 There are a few factors that you need to consider prior to selecting your antenna.
 The most important decision is where you would like to place the antenna.
 The antenna that comes with the Sirius XM car kit is typically a small two-inch square with a magnet on the bottom.
 It comes with a roughly 20-foot cable and we find most do the obvious thing which is to put it on your roof and run the wire to the radio somewhere in the center of your console.
 If you never have a passenger, this may work well.
 If you have a passenger, consider mounting the antenna inside your car.
 We wrote an in-depth article on this topic which you can read here.

 If you are real serious about your satellite radio and don’t mind an antenna that’s a bit large, the Tram Mirror Mounted Sirius Antenna might be what you are looking for.
 Really not a bad design, and it’s typically used for trucks and rigs but can work on a car.
 These antennas have high performance features for certain XM satellites and comes equipped with a very thick coax cable.
+These clamp to the large mirror on the side of a truck.
+When it comes to Sirius XM car antennas, this is one of the largest and most heavy-duty.

 Mounting Components Discussed in this Article: